 “Our colleagues in Ghent have shown that the cases where the supervisor intervenes and takes over the operation – what is called supervisor takeover – decreases significantly if its resident went through simulation training,” said Jonathan Lawaetz Rasmussen.
 Randomized trials have shown that physicians who were trained by the program are more skilled.

 “They have made all their mistakes on the simulator.
 The sideman training could not match the simulation training,” said Dr. Jonathan Lawaetz Rasmussen.

 Together with the researchers in Ghent, he is in the process of further developing the program.
 He examines, among other things, how future vascular surgeons can best and most quickly learn important skills.

 It is not only the future vascular surgeons at Rigshospitalet who gets the opportunity to pass simulation exams.
 On his initiative, in the vascular surgery department at Rigshospitalet involved the vascular surgical nurses, who assist in balloon and stent interventions, in the training on the simulator.

-“All the nurses review the theory, practice balloon dilation and stent insertion on the simulator – they go through a similar program to the physicians,” said Dr. Jonathan Lawaetz Rasmussen.
+“All the nurses review the theory, practice balloon dilation and stent deployment on the simulator – they go through a program which is similar to the physicians’,” said Dr. Jonathan Lawaetz Rasmussen.
 “Although the nurses do not have to perform the procedure themselves, the simulation training provides a completely different understanding of the critical phases, the different steps of the procedure and the choice of equipment.
 It provides a better flow and understanding between the professional groups as well as fewer errors.
 This means that you are always at the forefront.
 The nurses have almost stood in line to attend the course, and the surgeons are very excited about this upgrade of assistance.”
 He also indicated that simulation-based training can better ensure the quality of the training course as you have to practice before cutting or puncturing the patients.
 “That is what the future holds.”